scratchrealm/stan-playground-old/README.md

 ## Overview

 A Stan Playground instance consists of a collection of analyses.
-Each analysis consists of the following:
+Each analysis comprises:

 * An analysis ID (`0001`, `0002`, etc.)
-* A Stan model (`model.stan`)
+* A Stan program (`model.stan`)
 * A data file (`data.json`)
 * A description (`description.md`) - the first heading is the analysis title
 * An options file (`options.yaml`) - determines number of iterations, etc.
-* The output from the analysis which can be monitored using the MCMC-Monitor tool
+* The output of the analysis, if it exists, which can be visualized using the MCMC-Monitor tool

 These data are all stored in a directory on your computer (or the computer of the person hosting the instance), with the following structure: